staples-sparx/wonko-client/README.md

 ### Gauge
 A gauge is a numerical value that can go up or down.
 Consider using a gauge to monitor in-progress requests, queue size, current thread count, pending jobs, batch-job timing, etc. Averages and rates of gauges are usually meaningless.

-Not every value of a gauge is reported on.
+Not every value of a gauge is reported on (because prometheus polls the data from wonko, gauge changes between polls are lost).
 If you want to track a series of values, use a Stream instead.
 ### Stream
 A stream is series of values, which are observations of a metric.
 All values in a stream are used for sampling and aggregating.
 You can use streams to compute rate, distributions/quantiles and aggregates.